 The Gayatri Fund rebuilt the school and secured the ground in 2016 and 2017.
 The most interesting thing is how this rebuilding was carried out.
 Easiest and cheapest for us would have been to hire a company from Kathmandu just to rebuild the school.

 However, we wanted to provide long-lasting help for the village and give the people not only a school but also skills.
-We bought a brick press and tools; and twenty villagers, ten men and ten women, were trained in how to make earth bricks out of 90% soil and 10% cement, using their natural, local resources.
+We bought a brick press and tools.
+Then twenty villagers, ten men and ten women, were trained in how to make earth bricks out of 90% soil and 10% cement, using their natural, local resources.
 Further training was then provided in construction techniques and procedures including how to build earthquake-safe buildings, and then work began.

-The villagers built their own school, and they developed not only skills but a sense of ownership, pride and confidence in their ability to provide for their own children.
-Rathankot village has now a school for 130 students.
+The villagers built their own school, and not only did they develop new skills but a sense of ownership, pride and confidence in their ability to provide for their own children.
+Rathankot village now has a school for 130 students.
 The villagers also have started to construct a new community hall at their own cost thanks to the skills and the tools we gave them.
 They are also able to earn money as they can offer their skills to other villages.

-The ancient town Sankhu, just north of the world heritage city of Bhaktapur, was badly hit by the quakes, mainly after the second one, which occurred on the 12th of May.
+The ancient town Sankhu, just north of the world heritage city of Bhaktapur, was badly hit by the earthquakes, mainly after the second one, which occurred on the 12th of May.
 The Gayatri Fund built a new water well, finished 2017.
 The construction was done following traditional Newari building techniques, materials and style.
 In Nepal, wells do not only provide clean water, but are also spaces traditionally used for ceremonial and social purposes.
-The well that The Gayatri Fund rebuilt in Sankhu is becoming an important space where culture and tradition is celebrated.
+The well that The Gayatri Fund rebuilt in Sankhu has become an important space where culture and tradition is celebrated.

-After their training, they will return to their villages to work for their communities for a minimum of five years.
-It is beautiful to see how finance for this project comes from all over the world: Germany, Netherlands, Sweden, the UK and the USA, including individuals, companies and other organisations such as the Swedish Society for Street Children in Nepal and the German Kriegskindernothilfe.
+It is beautiful to see how finance for this project comes from all over the world: Germany, Netherlands, Sweden, the UK and the USA, including individuals, companies and other organisations such as the Swedish Society for Street Children in Nepal and

 As Eva notes: “Having even one nurse, health assistant, or midwife will better the health quality for a whole region.
 Mothers won’t die from lack of medical care, leaving alone starving children who end up on the streets or in the jungle, or as victims of trafficking.”